Linaro/OpenCSD/decoder/docs/build_libs.md

 __Library Virtual Address Size__

-The rctdl_if_types.h file includes a #define that controls the size of the virtual addresses used within the library.
+The ocsd_if_types.h file includes a #define that controls the size of the virtual addresses used within the library.
 By default this is a 64 bit `uint64_t` value.

 When building for ARM architectures that have only a 32 bit Virtual Address, and building on